 A battery cycle is when a battery is discharged and charged again, therefore, it is one battery cycle.
 You can’t always depend on the warranty of a battery to determine how long the battery would last.
 The best way to measure a battery’s life is to calculate the battery using its life cycle rating.
 You determine how many times a battery can cycle or can charge and discharge before it will go bad.

 Solar Battery DOD

-Battery depth of discharge is the volume of energy which is produced out of the battery during each charge or discharge cycle the battery goes through.
-Running a battery at a 65% discharge, it actually means that 65% of the battery’s energy will be used before a charge will occur.
-Understanding the DOD or depth of discharge of batteries, will be incredibly useful when you want to calculate the lifespan of the battery.
-For example, discharging a lead-acid battery too deeply, may shorten its lifespan drastically compared to when you discharge it shallowly.
+Battery depth of discharge is the volume of energy that is produced out of the battery during each charge or discharge cycle the battery goes through.
+Running a battery at a 65% discharge, actually means that 65% of the battery’s energy will be used before a charge will occur.
+Understanding the DOD or depth of discharge of batteries will be incredibly useful when you want to calculate the lifespan of the battery.
+For example, discharging a lead-acid battery too deeply may shorten its lifespan drastically compared to when you discharge it shallowly.